Support for prison staff

 • The prison is able to support the learner with the course

-You can find our application forms, curriculum and other resources to support your work in our dedicated staff login area.
+You can find our application form and other resources to support your work in our dedicated prison staff resources area.

 Create a prison staff account

-Our dedicated staff area contains resources to help you support learners through the whole journey – from applying for distance learning to completing their course.
+Our dedicated prison staff resources area contains resources to help you support learners through the whole journey – from applying for a distance learning course to completing it succesfully.

-Our friendly, expert teams in London and Cardiff are also available should you need additional help and advice – just get in touch with our Access to Learning team.
+Our friendly, expert team is also available should you need additional help and advice – just get in touch with our Access to Learning team.

 Create a prison staff account

-We welcome applications from serving prisoners we have previously funded, as long as they have completed their previous course.
+We welcome applications from people who we have previously funded, as long as they have completed their previous course.

 Find out about carrying on with education in the community